elementary-Inc/blog/_posts/2021/2021-10-30-elementary-os-6-odin-updates-october-2021.md

 </figure>

 Changing display resolution should be quite a bit more convenient now since we now show resolutions with a different aspect ratio in a separate sub-menu.
-We've also tweaked the style of Displays settings to be a bit more contrast in the dark style, and we fixed an issue that prevented display name tags from appearing on all workspaces.
+We've also tweaked the style of Displays settings to be slightly lower contrast in the dark style, and we fixed an issue that prevented display name tags from appearing on all workspaces.

 ## Portals